 Evidence of contact with referring physicians regarding patient transfers shall be documented in all cases.

+All trauma centers must have a trauma multidisciplinary PIPS committee chaired by the TMD or an associate TMD

+Combined adult (level I/II) and pediatric (level II) trauma centers must hold separate adult and pediatric trauma multidisciplinary PIPS meetings with distinct minutes

 There shall be evidence of a minimum of 10 multidisciplinary conferences conducted per year to provide trauma case review for the purpose of case management, education,

 and correction of system issues for both prehospital and in-hospital.
 The case review must include at least one adult and one pediatric trauma patient when appropriate.